What Happened (Clinton book): Book tour

 It was announced on August 28, 2017, that Hillary Clinton would be starting a North American book tour in September 2017 to promote What Happened, as well as the picture book It Takes a Village (a new take on that 1996 volume).

 Clinton scheduled more than thirty appearances in cities across the United States and Canada as part of an official book tour which lasted through December 2017.
 Clinton also traveled to the United Kingdom to promote the book.
 In part, the events in the U.K. were considered a great success, with tickets being sold out in less than an hour in some places.
 In May 2018, she took her book tour to New Zealand and Australia.

-Hillary Clinton: Live

-Clinton partook in a series of engagements titled Hillary Clinton: Live.
-At many of her appearances, Clinton was met with enthusiastic audiences filling multi-thousand-seat venues.
+Clinton partook in a series of engagements titled Hillary Clinton Live.
+At many of her appearances, Clinton was met with audiences filling multi-thousand-seat venues.
 Starting prices for general admission tickets ranged from $30 to $125.

-Book signings

-In addition to Hillary Clinton Live events, Clinton also held book signings at locations across the United States as part of her book tour.

 Tickets for particular signings sold out very soon after going on sale.
 For instance, tickets to Clinton's signing at Vroman's Bookstore in Pasadena sold out within ninety minutes.
 The president of Vroman's Bookstore reported that it was the fastest that the store had ever sold out for an event.

-In the United States, some of the book tour's stops were located relatively near Chappaqua, New York, where Clinton maintains her personal residence.
-She also held book signings in California or Colorado.